Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance Feedback: Experiments

 \subsubsection{Experimental Setup}

-} Similarly to the previous experiment, we dynamically construct a prototype document for each topic using relevance feedback.
+Similar to the previous experiment, we dynamically construct a prototype document for each topic using relevance feedback.
 First, we use the topic definition as the prototype document.
-Second, we run the first iteration of the IQS calculating the MRE score between the prototype document and the results retrieved.
-Third, before proceeding to the next iteration of the IQS, we sort the retrieved results in ascending order, according to their \comment{MRE} score (a lower score means greater relevance to the topic).
+Second, we run the first iteration of the IQS calculating the MMD (mean WMD) score between the prototype document and the results retrieved.
+Third, before proceeding to the next iteration of the IQS, we sort the retrieved results in ascending order, according to their MMD score.
 Fourth, we take the top $k=10$ results and ask a user (or an oracle) to label them.
 Fifth, we expand the prototype document using the content of the relevant results identified by the user (or the oracle) and proceed to the next iteration of IQS.
-The stopping condition is the same as in the previous experiment, retrieving labeling $n=300$ tweets. \comment{We set t}he minimal and maximal number of words in a query to be between 1 to 6 ($minq=1, maxq=6$). \comment{ This parameter influences directly on the number of retrieved results.
-In case of a query containing a single word, many results are expected to be retrieved, however most of them are not relevant directly to the prototype document.
-For example, assume that the prototype document is "Crude oil production in the U.S." and the query contains the word of oil, solely.
-In this case, twitter search engine is expected to retrieve many tweets that include the word in their text, however they are not related directly to the oil industry in the U.S. (for example, tweets that focus on oil painting and oil production in Russia).
-In the same manner, high number of words decrease the number of retrieved results but most of these tweets are expected to be relevant to the given prototype document.
-Lastly, we set the number of returned result to 20 ($rlimit=20$) to simulate similar number of retrieved documents from standard search engine within the Web. }
+The stopping condition is the same as in the previous experiment, retrieving labeling $n=300$ tweets.
+We set the minimal and maximal number of words in a query to be between 1 to 6 ($minq=1, maxq=6$).
+This parameter influences the number of retrieved results directly.
+When a query containing a single word, many results are expected to be retrieved that probably most of them are not relevant directly to the prototype document.
+For example, assume that the prototype document is "Crude oil production in the U.S." and the query contains the word "oil", solely.
+In this case, the Twitter search engine is expected to retrieve many tweets that include the word although they are not related directly to the oil industry in the U.S. (for example, tweets that focus on oil painting and oil production in Russia).
+In the same manner, a high number of words decrease the number of retrieved results but most of these tweets are expected to be relevant to the given prototype document.
+Lastly, we set the number of returned results to 20 ($rlimit=20$) to simulate a similar number of retrieved documents from a standard search engine within the Web.